cmndrqueso/cmndrqueso/README.md

 Now, in pursuit of my quest I may have gotten lost along the way 😁.
 I changed my degree, changed my career and begun learning Java, Python , Javascript in addition to React and Node.js.
-Welcome to my adventure do be careful, we uhm seem to get lost along the way.
+Welcome to my adventure do be careful, I uhm, seem to get lost along the way.

 <!---